Vyral/dean-aguilar-blog/_posts/2017-04-04-3-tips-for-new-construction-buyers.md

 {% include pullquote.html %}

 The next tip I have is to compare lenders.
-The builder and their agent will try to get you to work with their lender by offering you money off the purchase price or toward closing costs,** but they don’t tell you about the hidden fees they’ll hit you with and the true cost of the loan.** This is another thing a professional can help you with.
+The builder and their agent will try to get you to work with their lender by offering you money off the purchase price or toward closing costs,&nbsp;**but they don’t tell you about the hidden fees they’ll hit you with and the true cost of the loan.**&nbsp;This is another thing a professional can help you with.
 They have done the homework and will be able to tell whether you are getting a good deal or not.

 Finally, research the builder.
 Research their subcontractors if they have any, too. **See what people have to say about their homes online, whether it’s good or bad.** This is just another way to inform yourself so you’ll be protected when making such a large investment.